-The Issuer reported a total comprehensive loss for the year of \$51,471,071 (2016: gain of \$95,019,617).
-The most significant impact to the Issuer's performance in the year ended 31 March 2017 has been as a result of the tightening in the Nomura Group's own credit spreads.
-The impact of own credit has resulted in a loss for the year ended 31 March 2017 of \$60,031,664 (compared to a gain of \$108,884,702 for the year ended 31 March 2016).
+The Issuer reported a total comprehensive gain for the year of \$7,580,386 (2017: loss of \$51,471,071).
+The most significant impact to the Issuer's performance in the year ended 31 March 2018 has been as a result of the tightening in the Nomura Group's own credit spreads, which has resulted in a negative impact.
+The impact of own credit has resulted in a loss for the year ended 31 March 2018 of \$17,599,553 (compared to a loss of \$60,031,664 for the year ended 31 March 2017).

-The Issuer outsources its support services under service level agreements to the related departments of Nomura International plc.
+From an operational standpoint, the Issuer outsources a significant portion of its support services under service level agreements to the related departments of Nomura International plc.
 The Treasury department continues to manage the liquidity of the Issuer and provides asset and liability management for the balance sheet.

-For the year ending 31 March 2018, the Issuer will continue to focus on its activities supporting the Global Wholesale Business, predominantly the Global Markets Division, of the Nomura Group.
+For the year ending 31 March 2019, the Issuer will continue to focus on its activities supporting the Global Wholesale Business, predominantly the Global Markets Division, of the Nomura Group.